-Android 13 is the very definition of iteration.
-After the bombshell that was Android 12, Google decided to take a year off from innovation, focusing on stability and privacy for this year’s mobile software update.
+Like it or not, Android 13 is the epitome of iteration.
+Google decided to take a year off the innovation after the bombshell that was Android 12, focusing on stability and privacy for this year’s mobile software update.
 So while Android 13 might lack a suite of new features on the level of Material You, it’s nonetheless a solid update for the best Android phones.

 Permissions received some improvements, especially for notifications.
 Android now does what iOS does, asking you if you’d like an app to send you notifications the first time you load it up after installation.
 Other improvements such as notification runtime permissions seem small, but they’re still important.
 Material You has advanced a bit, you can set language preferences per app, and privacy continues to take the forefront with options like an iOS-style photo picker — despite Google still falling behind Apple on the privacy front.